OCHA-DAP/ocha-anticipy/README.md

 [![Imports: isort](https://img.shields.io/badge/%20imports-isort-%231674b1?style=flat&labelColor=ef8336)](https://pycqa.github.io/isort/)

-OCHA AnticiPy is a Python library for simple downloading and processing data related to the anticipation of humanitarian risk.
+OCHA AnticiPy is a Python library for simple downloading and processing of data related to the anticipation of humanitarian risk, from climate observations and forecasts to food insecurity.

 The datasets that we currently support are: